Access4all/adg/pages/introduction/privacy-policy/README.md

 When you visit our site, we will store amongst other things:

-- The website from which you visited us from
+- Your referral website (where you came from)
 - The parts of our site you visit
 - The date and duration of your visit
 - Your anonymised IP address
-- Information from the device (device type, operating system, screen resolution, language, country you are located in, and web browser type) you used during your visit
+- Information about your device (device type, operating system, screen resolution, language, country you are located in, and web browser type)

 We process this usage data in [Matomo Analytics](https://matomo.org/) for statistical purposes, to improve our site.